city_hall

 What to wear

 When it’s cold outside, wear several layers of loose-fitting, lightweight, warm clothing rather than one layer of heavy clothing.
-Make sure your outer layer is tightly woven and windproof.
+Make sure your outer layer is tightly woven, windproof, and waterproof.
 Remember to wear clothing like sweaters, boots, hats, gloves, and scarves.
 Wool clothing keeps you warmer than cotton when it’s damp or wet.

 Put mittens over your gloves – layering also works for your hands.
 You should also wear a hat and cover your mouth with a scarf to protect your lungs.